 SOURCE DATE SUMMARY OF COMMENTS PROPOSED RESPONSE ACTION REQUIRED Homes for Scotland 5 th November 2008 Object to the SPG as introduced.
 The proposal to make every housing application potentially subject to a contribution is contrary to its view on the appropriate threshold for application of the policy.
 Noted.
 The intention is to make the SPG fairer by spreading the cost of providing new education infrastructure more widely.
-No change to SPG necessary.
-Also query the practicality of assessing net additional demand for education services arising from the types of changes on site described in proposed exemptions c), d) and e).
-This can be established by Education Services who use child per house ratios for different types of housing.
-No change to SPG necessary.
+0 Also query the practicality of assessing net additional demand for education services arising from the types of changes on site described in proposed exemptions c), d) and e).
+This can be established by Education Services who use child per house ratios for different types of housing. necessary.